 Our authorized capital stock consists of 200,000,000 shares of common stock, par value \$0.01 per share, and shares of preferred stock, par value \$0.01 per share.
-We intend to apply for listing of our shares of common stock on The NASDAQ Global Market under the symbol "TUSK."
+Our common stock has been approved for listing on The NASDAQ Global Select Market under the symbol "TUSK."